-HPMS Approved Formulary File Submission ID, Version Number 00020040 v8
+HPMS Approved Formulary File Submission ID, Version Number 0021042 Version: 8

 Note to existing members: This formulary has changed since last year.
 Please review this document to make sure that it still contains the drugs you take.

 When this drug list (formulary) refers to “we,” “us”, or “our,” it means Central Health Medicare Plan.
-When it refers to “plan” or “our plan,” it means Central Health Medicare Plan (HMO), Central Health Medi-Medi Plan (HMO SNP), Central Health Premier Plan (HMO), Central Health Focus Plan (HMO SNP), Central Health Ventura Medicare Plan (HMO), Central Health Ventura Medi-Medi Plan (HMO SNP), Central Health Inspire (HMO), or Central Health Elite (HMO SNP).
+When it refers to “plan” or “our plan,” it means Central Health Medicare Plan (HMO), Central Health Medi-Medi Plan (HMO D-SNP), Central Health Premier Plan (HMO), Central Health Focus Plan (HMO C-SNP), Central Health Ventura Medicare Plan (HMO), or Central Health Ventura Medi-Medi Plan (HMO D-SNP).

 A formulary is a list of covered drugs selected by our plan in consultation with a team of health care providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.
 Our plan will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a plan network pharmacy, and other plan rules are followed.
 For more information on how to fill your prescriptions, please review your Evidence of Coverage.

 For a complete listing of all prescription drugs covered by our plan, please visit our website or call us.
 Our contact information, along with the date we last updated the formulary, appears on the front and back cover pages.

 Most changes in drug coverage happen on January 1, but we may add or remove drugs on the Drug List during the year, move them to different cost-sharing tiers, or add new restrictions.
 We must follow the Medicare rules in making these changes.